 Application Scientist XRF• January 2012 - December 2013

-Project work as XRF application engineer to support sales, strong interaction with product management and development.
+Project work as XRF application engineer to support sales, strong interaction and collaboration with product management and development, as well as sales and service.
 Part of activities are measurement projects, product presentations as well as hardware and software testing.
 Global coordination of application activities in Elemental Analysis (XRF, OES, CGA).

 Post Doc• August 2009 - December 2011

 Experimental and analytical studies as well as coordination of the ReCaWa joint project within the GEOTECHNOLOGIEN initiative of DFG & BMBF.

 PhD student• October 2005 - July 2009

 Institute of Mineralogy

 Experimental and analytical studies with focus on experimentalpetrologie (high temperature/high pressure), several beamline activities and cooperation abroad (e.g. ESRF Grenoble, University of Bristol, ANKA Karlsruhe), interdisciplinary studies with colleagues from Potsdam and Clausthal-Zellerfeld.